catalyst-cooperative/open-energy-data-for-all/episodes/data-validation.md

 ---
-title: "Data validation"
+title: "Making sure your system is behaving"
 teaching: 0
 exercises: 0
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- Exploratory data analysis was fun, but what did I learn?
+- How do I make sure that my system is working as I expect?
 - How do I make sure that new code changes or new data aren't breaking my system?
 - When something does break, how can I identify which part of the system has broken?